chromatone/chromatone.center/theory/chords/5more/index.md

 ---
 title: Chords with 5 notes and more
-subtitle: Extended chords, added tone chords and other complex interval combinations
+description: Extended chords, added tone chords and other complex interval combinations

 date: 2021-09-01
 five: